JustinLove/server_host_refresh_button/README.md

 # Server Host Refresh Button

-Adds a brefresh button to the game lobby when server mods finish loading, so you can load ui updates when ready.
+Adds a refresh button to the game lobby when server mods finish loading, so you can load ui updates when ready.

-## Features

-- Rainbows
-- Unicorns
+Same feature that was bundled with Icon Extensions, now by itself.